liliulab/MPET/README.md

 # MPET: Modeling Protein Expression and Transport

-MPET is an R package for modeling regulatory mechanisms of surface protein expression using multimodal single-cell datasets.
-It provides tools to identify condition-specific pathways linking mRNA, intermediate regulators (ICTs), and disease conditions across multiple modules.
+MPET is an R package that implements a computational framework for analyzing CITE-seq data to uncover how intracellular transport (ICT) genes regulate surface protein expression and influence disease phenotypes.
+It identifies regulatory trios—comprising a surface protein, its coding gene, and an ICT gene—using mixed-effects regression and mediation models to reveal transport-driven phenotypic circuits.

 ---